Frequently Asked Questions

 What type of support can I access?
 Will it cost me anything?

 We provide an environment where mothers feel they can speak freely and share their experience in a safe place where mutual and peer support is provided.
 Please note: for the next few months we will be offering a reduced service due to changes in the charity.
 Once we resume running a full service we hope to offer monthly coffee mornings, peer group support, 1:1 sessions, stress management workshops, holistic therapies, legal and financial advice talks, and support for children.
-There is no set charge for the support we offer, however we do occasionally ask for a small donation of £5 per month if they can afford to do so.
+There is no set charge for the support we offer, however we do ask for a small donation of £5 per month if they can afford to do so.

 How quickly will you contact me after I’ve got in touch?

 We are a small organisation run mainly by a team of volunteers however we will try and contact you as soon as possible.
-If you have requested support, a member of our team will be in touch in due course to arrange a pre-screening consultation form which we will ask you to complete.
+If you have requested support, a member of our team will be in touch and will send you a pre-screening consultation form which we will ask you to complete.
 Once we have received this we will get you booked in for a consultation within 2 weeks.

 I’m still with my abusive partner, can I still get support?

 Unfortunately, we only offer support to mothers who are no longer in a relationship with their abusive partner.

 I’ve left an emotionally abusive relationship but don’t have children.
 Am I eligible for support from you?

 We only offer support to mothers who have left emotionally abusive relationships.
 However, there are other charities which you can go to for help.
 If you are based in Sheffield, you can contact DACT (Sheffield Domestic Abuse Co-Ordination Team)